cchevale/GRAM_public/GRAM_documentation/GRAM_relations.md

 #### 2.1.2 Action->Actor Relation Properties

 In addition to their type, Action->Actor relations can have multiple properties.
-Action->Actor relation properties help keep track of more granular contextual information about the relation, like its intensity, the compliance of the actors, the incentives triggering their involvement, or the contextual identities that they may have in the action (e.g., status, title or capacity at the time of the action).
+Generally these should reflect the granularity of the sources, meaning that this information should be recorded only when the information is evident from the source itself.
+In such instances, Action->Actor relation properties help keep track of more granular contextual information about the relation as provided by the text – like its intensity, the compliance of the actors, the incentives triggering their involvement, or the contextual identities that they may have in the action (e.g., status, title or capacity at the time of the action).

-At the very least, this kind of information is recorded under general `role qualifiers`.
+We also suggest using `role qualifiers`.
 These qualifiers are broad and rudimentary.
 They will require further categorization based on a larger sample of cases discussed collectively.

 > Relation properties always come in pairs: an emic expression and an etic interpretation/translation